 In summary, chronic superovulation in the absence of additional genetic manipulation does not significantly increase cyst formation or ovarian cancer in CD1 mice.
-The process of superovulation did increase the average number of inclusion cysts, primarily in the less than 1000 μ m2 area class and in the middle of the ovary.
-Epithelial markers, follicular markers, and Smad signaling was consistent between these cysts, suggesting a common signaling defect in cyst formation between normal and TX animals.
+The process of superovulation did increase the average number of inclusion cysts, primarily in the <1000 sq um area class, and in the middle of the ovary.
+Epithelial markers, follicular markers, and Smad signaling was consistent between these cysts suggesting a common signaling defect in cyst formation between normal and transgenic animals.
 Inclusion cysts were highly proliferative and likely hormonally responsive.
-Smad2DN lesions that closely resemble the human condition endosalpingiosis did not advance to cancer in response to chronic superovulation.
+Smad2DN lesions that closely human resemble the condition endosalpingiosis did not advance to cancer in response to chronic superovulation.
 Therefore, chronic superovulation in combination with genetic changes in mice provides a link between ovulation and cyst formation but not between cyst formation and ovarian cancer.